wodenx/Bodiless-JS/packages/fclasses/README.md

 classes.

-A compound component using this API will expose a styling API (a `design` prop) which describes the UI elements of which it is compoesed.
+A compound component using this API will expose a styling API (a `design` prop) which describes the UI elements of which it is composed.
 Consumers then supply a list of higher-order components which should be applied to each element to modify its appearence or behavior.
 The framework allows nested wrapping of components to selectively extend or override individual elements.
 It also provides a tool